Statement of Intent

 At Wath Central, we aim to provide children with mathematical proficiency which involves confidence and competence with a range of disciplines.
 As a team, we offer children a curriculum that promotes a fluent understanding of the number system, an ability to solve problems and the skills required to mathematically reason.

 Our lessons are engaging, challenging and supportive.
-The children leave our school with enquiring minds and a skill set that will become an integral part of their success in the future.
+The children leave our school with a skill set that will become an integral part of their success in the future.

 To do this, Wath Central aims:

-To plan small, achievable steps when delivering our curriculum.
-By spending longer on topics, working on small steps and presenting concepts in a variety of ways, children are able to explore maths in more depth.
+1. To plan small, achievable steps when delivering our curriculum.
+By spending longer on topics, working on small steps and presenting concepts in a concrete and pictorial way, children are able to explore maths in more depth.

 2. To teach new concepts that are crucial to children’s futures, gain a secure understanding of the number system and retain skills that can be applied in a range of contexts.